dimitar-ivanov-ivanov/voltpay-writer/README.md

     - for 30k records again -> 2,836 records/second
     - overall it got worse because of resource contention for the consumer threads(150) and because of Kafka rebalancing
     - this could yield better results on machine stronger than mine
-  - 9th RUN
-     - Produce the messages before turning on the consumers, keep the 150 threads and partitions for now.
-     - I'm suspecting that the producer(single-threaded) can't keep it